 Kids love these coloring sheets.
 They color states (or parts of states) to show when leaves change colors in each area of the country.
 Two levels, basic and advanced, allow you to differentiate for your group.

 When students finish coloring, they compare their maps to landform or elevation maps.
 Analyzing patterns discloses four main factors in timing of fall foliage changes: latitude, elevation, proximity to water, and temperature (which is affected by the three other factors).

-Writing – Personification of a Tree
+Fall Foliage Writing – Personification of a Tree

 Math – Factor Trees

 Even math can tie into your special theme day.
 Try some prime factorization with factor trees.
-The folks at mathworksheetsland.com provide this complete learning cycle for free!

-Get Crafty with Leave
+Get Crafty with Leaves

 Don’t forget a few fun crafts!
 Leaf rubbing/etching is easy.
 If you’ve never done it, check out this step-by-step guide from First Palette.
 Looking for more?
 Check out 15 Fabulous Fall Leaf Crafts from DIY & Crafts.